Chaos…Bearing Witness, Finding Beauty

 Stepping off the plane in Moscow, we were immediately struck by the size and condition of the airport.
 In the intervening years since our visit, the airport has been enlarged and expanded, but twenty years ago, it was about the size of the airport in Burlington, VT.
 Also, surprisingly, there was no orderly plan for how passengers would be processed through immigration.
 Instead, it was an exercise in ‘survival of the fittest’ with lots of jockeying for position.
 Raised with midwest politeness, we couldn’t return push for push or shove for shove, so we were the last two people from our group to eventually exit into the waiting area to meet our guides.

 Our ship, the Tolstoy, had once been the pride of the Communist Party reserved for high-ranking members of the Politburo.
-The decore and amenities were classic 1970s.
+The decor and amenities were classic 1970s.
 Luxurious, it was not…but it was comfortable enough and would be our home for the next two weeks.
 Our hosts were paid to take care of us, of course, but soon we became aware of the many times the crew went above and beyond to make us feel welcome and comfortable…always with a smile.

 Outside St. Basil’s Near Red Square